DouglasUrner/GDP-Algorithms/PITCHME.md

 Use loops when you want to repeat a sequence of steps:
 1. Identify the steps you want to repeat.
 2. Decide what, if anything, should change each time the steps are repeated.
+Replace constants with variables.
 3. Wrap the repeating steps in a loop.
+4. Calculate the new value(s) for variables that change

 +++